gabrelaneves/Brownie-web3.py/README.md

 # Brownie-web3.py

-Deploying an dtesting smart contracts using Brownie-web3.py
+Deploying and testing smart contracts using Brownie-web3.py